Hell Below/Stars Above: Critical reception

 Most of the album's criticism was largely directed towards the quality of the band's song writing and production, many who called it unoriginal and outdated.
 In a negative review of the album, Orlando Weekly called the album a "bare-bones effort" and inferior to Rubberneck: "The hooks are weak, the guitars mushy, and the songs are unremarkable.
 "You'll Come Down" and "Jigsaw Girl" stand out, but none of the tracks has the power of "Tyler," dooming the disc to a hitless existence."
-Similarly, PopMatters commented "The songwriting is weak, and Toadies comes off as a cheap xerox copy of Collective Soul.
+Similarly, PopMatters criticized the album's "weak" songwriting, and dismissed the Toadies as "a cheap xerox copy of Collective Soul.
 And, considering Soul doesn’t have much of an identity to call its own, the band is more akin to being a copy of a copy: kinda faint and hard to see without a lot of squinting."
-The GW Hatchet was critical of the album's lyrics, labelling the album "sadistic rock".
+The GW Hatchet was critical of the album's lyrics, labeling the album "sadistic rock".
 Several reviewers criticized Todd Lewis's vocal performance, which were described as "strained at best" and an "adenoidal whine"; The GW Hatchet described his vocals as "loud yelps between verses that are eerily reminiscent of fingernails on a black board".